Anne Marie Anderson: Fox Sports Net

 In 2010, Anderson hosted the PAC-10 Women's Basketball tournament on Fox Sports Net alongside Lisa Leslie, as well as served as a sideline reporter on regular season games.
 In 2011, Anderson filled in on FSN's The Final Score and hosted daily internet NFL and college updates on Fox.com.

 Pac-12 Network

-In 2012, the Pac-12 Network was launched and hired Anderson in the play by play role for their women's college sports.
-She can currently be seen on volleyball, soccer, basketball and softball broadcasts on the Network.
+In 2012, the Pac-12 Network was launched and hired Anderson in the play by play role for their men's and women's college sports.
+She can currently be seen on beach and indoor volleyball, soccer, basketball waterpolo and softball broadcasts on the Network.

 Las Vegas Aces

-In 2018, Anderson became the play-by-play announcer for the Las Vegas Aces of the Women's National Basketball Association.
+From 2018 to 2021 Anderson served as the play-by-play announcer for the Las Vegas Aces of the Women's National Basketball Association.

+International Sport

+In 2022 Anderson traveled to several different countries calling the national men's and women's volleyball teams in Volleyball Nations League for VolleyballWorld.